tyspa1/TYOS/README.md

 # TYOS
-0.5.1</br>
+0.5.2</br>
-A mobile operating system for the tyfone.
+A mobile operating system for the TyTelli.

 copyright :copyright: 2015 Tyler Spadgenske